QuentinL-dev/ansible_LAMP-DNS/README.md

 - ansible 2.9.20
 - python version = 2.7.16 (default, Oct 10 2019, 22:02:15) [GCC 8.3.0]

+To easily install ansible on Debian, please run the following commands as root:
+    $ cd ansible-installation
+    $ ./debian.install-ansible.sh

 ### REMOTE HOST OS
 Since this playbook uses the apt module, the remote host must have a Debian-like os.
 This version has been tested with: